 Ethical approval under the DR@W umbrella regulation

-Those academic faculty who are listed under the Dr@w research list do not need to get ethical approval via the Humanities and Social Science Research Ethical Committee (HSSREC), but can use that agreed under the Dr@w Umbrella, providing you undertaking an experiment using one of: Dr@w database, SONA system or a digital platform specifically listed under Dr@w e.g. Amazon Mechanical Turk (MTurk).
+Those academic faculty who are listed under the Dr@w research list do not need to get ethical approval via the HSSREC, but can use that agreed under the Dr@w Umbrella, providing you undertaking an experiment using one of: Dr@w database, SONA system or a digital platform specifically listed under Dr@w e.g. Amazon Mechanical Turk (MTurk).

 Graduate and Undergraduate Students

-Students' research proposals may also require ethical scrutiny and approval, and this is done within the department under rules approved by the university's HSSREC.
+Students' research proposals may also require ethical scrutiny and approval, and this is done within the department under rules approved by the University's HSSRECLink opens in a new window.
 To seek approval, please complete the Department's form for ethical approval of student research and submit to the department as follows.

 All application forms will be scrutinised for approval and signed by the ethical approval officer.

-- MRes dissertation research: MRes students should consult with their supervisors and, if appropriate, submit the completed form to Natalie Deven in the Postgraduate Office at least 2 months before the submission of the MRes dissertation.
+- MRes dissertation research: MRes students should consult with their supervisors and, if appropriate, submit the completed form to Chau Ho in the Postgraduate Office by 12th May 2023.

-MSc dissertation research: MSc students should consult with their supervisors and, if appropriate, submit the completed form to Mandy Eaton in the Postgraduate office by week 6 of the summer term.
+MSc dissertation research: MSc students should consult with their supervisors and, if appropriate, submit the completed form to the Postgraduate office by week 6 of the summer term.

-Undergraduate final-year projects: undergraduate students taking EC331 Research in Applied Economics should consult with their supervisors and, if appropriate, submit the completed form to the Undergraduate Office or via the online submission portal here.
-RAE students required to submit an ethical approval form should do so by week 7 of the autumn term.
+Undergraduate final-year projects: undergraduate students taking EC331 Research in Applied Economics should consult with their supervisors and, if appropriate, submit the completed form via the online submission portal here.
+RAE students required to submit an ethical approval form should do so by week 6 of the autumn term.

 - Any coursework or any other research performed by students (like the one under the URSS) that involves individual data is potentially subject to the Ethical Approval request.